juliensalinas/torrengo/td/README.md

 **td** searches torrents on torrentdownloads.me

+See [here the Go documentation](https://godoc.org/github.com/juliensalinas/torrengo/td) of this library.

 The **Lookup** function searches torrentdownloads.me and returns a clean list of torrents.
 For each torrent the following info is retrieved:

 * name